 Collaboration among providers is the most effective way to improve outcomes.
 Therefore, United Way seeks to promote holistic service delivery systems and to support organizations that have or intend to create formal, intentional collaborations with counterpart agencies or programs.
 UWCM knows that any community change will take the commitment of multiple stakeholders.
 We are poised to lead initiatives that focus on the intersection of schools, families, and community assets.
 Learn more

-In addition to grants awarded to programs in the areas of "Community Safety Net" and "Creating Community Change," last year United Way invested a total of $6.1 million into the community through direct community service, donor designations, The Women's Initiative and other community grants.
+In addition to grants awarded to programs in the areas of "Community Safety Net" and "Creating Community Change," last year United Way invested nearly $5.4 million into the community through direct community service, donor designations, The Women's Initiative and other community grants.
 For a visual representation and description of these areas link to our Pie Chart.

 The AFL/CIO is dedicated to providing the best services available to its membership.
 With this in mind, they formed a partnership with the United Way of Central Massachusetts over 40 years ago.
 The partnership has provided solutions in creating a stronger community that provides a great place for union members to live, work, raise children and retire.
 The partnership is an essential part of the solutions needed to continue strengthening the community.
 Working together, the AFL/CIO United Way partnership provides members with the opportunity to shape their community through volunteer services and a direct link to information on health, and human services.
 Learn more>>